FKnottenbelt/LS_130/139/definitions.md

 #### Gemfiles
-To use Bundler, you provide a file named Gemfile that describes the Ruby and Gem versions you want for your app.
-You use a DSL described on the Bundler website to provide this information.
+To use Bundler, you provide a file named Gemfile that describes the Ruby and Gem versions you want to use.

 example of Gemfile:
 ```